mam-dev/debianized-jupyterhub/README.md

 This code requires and is tested with ``dh-virtualenv`` v1.0 – depending on your platform you might get an older version via the standard packages.
-*Zesty* provides a package for *Ubuntu* that works on older releases too, see *“Extra steps on Ubuntu”* below for how to use it.
-In all other cases build *v1.0* from source, see the [dh-virtualenv documentation](https://dh-virtualenv.readthedocs.io/en/latest/tutorial.html#step-1-install-dh-virtualenv) for that.
+See the [dh-virtualenv documentation](https://dh-virtualenv.readthedocs.io/en/latest/tutorial.html#step-1-install-dh-virtualenv) for details.

 With tooling installed,
-the following commands will install a *release* version of `jupyterhub` into `/opt/venvs/jupyterhub/`, and place a symlink for the `jupyterhub` command into the machine's PATH.
+the following commands will install a *release* version of `jupyterhub` into `/opt/venvs/jupyterhub/`.

 ```sh
 git clone https://github.com/1and1/debianized-jupyterhub.git